rust-lang/book/src/ch07-02-controlling-visibility-with-pub.md

 It compiled, and the warning about `client::connect` not being used is gone!

-Unused code warnings don't always indicate that something needs to be made
+Unused code warnings don’t always indicate that something needs to be made
-public: if you *didn't* want these functions to be part of your public API, unused code warnings could be alerting you to code you no longer needed and can safely delete.
+public: if you *didn’t* want these functions to be part of your public API, unused code warnings could be alerting you to code you no longer needed and can safely delete.
 They could also be alerting you to a bug, if you had just accidentally removed all places within your library where this function is called.

-In our case though, we *do* want the other two functions to be part of our crate's public API, so let's mark them as `pub` as well to try to get rid of the remaining warnings.
+In our case though, we *do* want the other two functions to be part of our crate’s public API, so let’s mark them as `pub` as well to try to get rid of the remaining warnings.
 Modify `src/network/mod.rs` to be:

 Filename: src/network/mod.rs